Chibukach/mir-fma/project.md

 * Import *fma_small* meta-data with pandas and explore the dataset
 * Load and listen to audio clips from Python
 * If time allows, try a linear regression with sklearn for genre recognition

+## 2017-03-03

+Achieved

+* Found references on ML for MIR
+* Notebook: read DataFrame, load and listen to songs, visualize various spectrograms computed by librosa, spectral features extraction
+* Good pipeline!
+* Found 2 problems in `fma_small`: some interviews and duplicate songs

+Discussed

+* Computer memory: don't expect to be able to load whole datasets
+	* Load by mini-batches when you need them, e.g. compute features for 100 songs, then for the next 100, etc.
+	* Store as [HDF5](https://support.hdfgroup.org/HDF5/) which only load when data is accessed
+	* If the features take time to be computed, it could be worthwhile to save them to disk so that feature extraction does not have to be done again
+* librosa resampling is very slow, use `librosa.load()` with `sr=None` for a ten folds speedup
+* Features extraction is a transformation of the representation
+	* For a better representation (be it sparse, compressed, etc.) for the ML task
+	* For dimensionality reduction (compression / summarization) --> computational efficiency, data visualization
+* Little trick to scale your figures in the notebook: `plt.figure(figsize=(15, 5))`

+For next week

+* Extract only one feature first and use it with a classifier for Genre Recognition
+	* Compute accuracy on training and testing sets
+* Try adding / removing features and observe the impact on the accuracy
+* Goal: identify the best features, i.e. the most discriminative for our task